 Also, look for a sudden increase in the water content of the stool.
 Other signs of illness in your baby, such as poor feeding, a newly congested nose, or a new fever, make the diagnosis of diarrhea more likely.

-The duration of diarrhea will depend on the underlying cause.
+The duration will depend on the underlying cause.
 Diarrhea caused by antibiotic use may last as long as the child is taking the antibiotics.

 An average diarrhea virus lasts for 5 to 7 days.

-Diarrhea is diagnosed by history, physical exam, and by examining the stool.
-If there is blood or pus in the diarrhea, or if the diarrhea is not improving as expected, stool studies may be performed to determine the specific cause.
+It is diagnosed by history, physical exam, and by examining the stool.
+If there is blood or pus in the stool, or if the diarrhea is not improving as expected, stool studies may be performed to determine the specific cause.
 These might include stool cultures, viral studies, and tests for parasites.

 The central concern with diarrhea is the possibility of dehydration from loss of body fluids.
 Treatment is aimed at preventing dehydration, the real culprit.
 Most children with diarrhea can be treated safely at home.